-The Staggering Economic Costs For Air Pollution
+The Staggering Economic Costs Due to Air Pollution

 Paulina Jaramillo, an assistant professor of engineering at Carnegie Mellon University, conducted this study and stated that the most of these costs were on health impacts.
 The model she used placed a monetary value, or ‘Social Cost’ on the offending emissions and computed that cost per unit of a given pollutant.
-The calculations can then be used to identify monetary damages over a given time period.
+The calculations were then used to identify monetary damages over a given time period.

 This paper is a part of a 40 year chain of research into quantifying human health damage that is attributable to air pollution.
-Jason Hill, an associate professor of bioproducts and biosystems engineering with the University of Minnesota mentioned that this paper was “..another one in a long progression” of studies that attempt to accomplish this.
+Jason Hill, an associate professor of bio products and Biosystems engineering with the University of Minnesota mentioned that this paper was “..another one in a long progression” of studies that attempt to accomplish this.
 He was not involved in the study.

-The researchers used four key sectors involved in energy production as their focus: Oil and gas extraction, Electric power generation, Oil refining and coal mining.
+The researchers used four key sectors involved in energy production as their focus: oil and gas extraction, electric power generation, oil refining and coal mining.
 The five emissions they were concerned with were nitrogen oxide, sulfur dioxide, ammonia, volatile organic compounds and fine particulate matter.
 This data is updated every three years by the EPA, so the years 2002, 2005, 2008 and 2011 were looked at and the costs were expressed in 2000 dollars.

 Professor Jaramillo said there was a decreasing trend, going from the 175 billion to about 131 billion during the time studied.
 It probably means that the stricter emissions standards have done what they were designed to do.

 Some of the economic shifts have briefly had an effect as well.
-The great recession in 2008 caused a dip in energy for fuel demand and the thrust into and about renewable energy may also have had an effect, Jaramillo said.
+The great recession in 2008 caused a dip in energy for fuel demand and the thrust into renewable energy may also have had an effect, Jaramillo said.

-The other several trends should also be paid attention to.
+Several other trends should also be paid attention to.
 Of the four sectors studied, electric generation accounted for the most damage caused.
 Looking at all of them, the sulfur dioxide is the most damaging emission found.
 This should be the subject of continuing regulations going forward.
 This would seem to have the highest impact on health issues dealing with air pollution.

 One of the most important element of this study was the ‘“spatial heterogeneity” of these results.
-This simply means that many locations, themselves, play a large role in the amount of damage is being caused by one or more of the sectors being reviewed.
+This simply means that many locations, themselves, play a large role in the amount of damage being caused by one or more of the sectors being reviewed.
 This study was analyzed county by county to attempt to get at the differences in each.
 What they found was telling.
-The main factor, here, is population distribution.
+The main factor, being population distribution.